brianm/a/README.md

     $ make

 Enabling this is about half the point of the project.
-Okay, now for developers hacking on a project using this go skeleton...

-## Useful Targets
+## Some Useful Targets

 * <code>make</code> The default target is "build", which will build your project.